ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   on the device, and can assure network managers that they have known, authentic software configured to run in their network.

-Using these two interlocking services, RIV is a component in a chain of procedures that can assure a network operator that the equipment in their network can be reliably identified, and that authentic software of a known version is installed on each device.
+Using these two interlocking mechanisms, RIV is a component in a chain of procedures that can assure a network operator that the equipment in their network can be reliably identified, and that authentic software of a known version is installed on each device.
 Equipment in the network includes devices that make up the network itself, such as routers, switches and firewalls.

-Software used to boot a device can be described as recording a chain of measurements, anchored at the start by a Root of Trust for Measurement (See {{root-of-trust}}, each measuring the next stage, that normally ends when the system software is loaded.
+Software used to boot a device can be described as recording a chain of measurements, anchored at the start by a Root of Trust for Measurement (see {{root-of-trust}}), each measuring the next stage, that normally ends when the system software is loaded.
-A measurement signifies the identity, integrity and version of each software component registered with an Attester's TPM {{TPM1.2}}, {{TPM2.0}}, so that the subsequent appraisal stage can determine if the software installed is authentic, up-to-date, and free of tampering.
+A measurement signifies the identity, integrity and version of each software component registered with an Attester's TPM {{TPM1.2}}, {{TPM2.0}}, so that a subsequent verification stage can determine if the software installed is authentic, up-to-date, and free of tampering.

 RIV includes several major processes: